iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/addToCollection.md

 const { txHash } = await dataProtectorSharing.addToCollection({
   collectionId: 12,
   protectedData: '0x123abc...',
-  appWhitelist: '0xba46d6...', // [!code focus]
+  addOnlyAppWhitelist: '0xba46d6...', // [!code focus]
 });
 ```

 ::: tip

-For this `appWhitelist`, you are free to use
+For this `addOnlyAppWhitelist`, you are free to use
-`0xba46d69dd9fdf361c324aa93decd3ffd55514cd1` that contains apps created for the
+`0x1099844c74f6a2be20dbe1aa2afb3a1d29421aed` that contains apps created for the
 purpose of Content Creator usecase-demo.
+This `addOnlyAppWhitelist` is managed by iExec.

 :::